Top 5 Swimming Pool Injury Questions, and Answers

-For many of us, summer time is pool time.
+For many of us, summertime is pool time.
 Whether that means rolling the tarp off the pool in the backyard and hosting a party or taking the kids to a public pool for the day, we're going to be spending a lot of time in and around the water.
 And where we spend a lot of time, injuries are bound to happen.
 So whose fault is it if you're injured at a pool, and are you liable for injuries at yours?

-Swimming pools actually occupy a unique place in injury law, and can provide unique challenges for pool owners and those injured at pools.
+Swimming pools actually occupy a unique place in injury law and can provide unique challenges for pool owners and those injured at pools.
 So here are the five biggest questions when it comes to swimming pool injuries, and where you can find the answers:

 Because so many people have swimming pools and there are so many pool-related accidents every year, there are specific injury laws that only apply to swimming pools.
 And there are also different laws that apply to private pools as opposed to public pools.
 Find out which may apply to your case.

 You were hurt at a pool, and the owner should compensate you for your injuries.
 Unfortunately, it's not always that easy.
 Proving the owner was negligent can be more complicated than we expect.
+This may unfold similarly to other premises liability-type cases.

 Part of owning an attractive nuisance is taking the steps necessary to prevent attracting injuries.
 Many state statutes and court precedents require pool owners to fence off their pools or otherwise prevent children from wandering in.

 It may have been language in the hotel's check-in paperwork or maybe a sign by the pool, but does merely saying that the hotel isn't responsible for swimming pool injuries make it so?
+It all comes down to whether your injuries were caused by your own negligence or the hotel's reckless or intentional acts.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.